 1

-This inclusion assumes the traffic scenario does not prescribe the range of parameters to be selected for the occurrence of a safety-critical situation.
-If that were to be included in the scenario, this field could be empty.

 What constitutes an ‘appropriate response’ would then be set out in the testing protocols that accompany the test matrix, sourced from FRAV.

 To be determined whether ‘If encountered’ situations should be included in the matrix itself.
 Included here, as well as in other parts of the table, as an illustration.